uday256071/Code-assistant/README.md

-# Persona AI Chatbot
+# AI Code Assistant Agent

-This project is a full-stack web application that demonstrates how to build a persona-based AI chatbot.
-It uses a React frontend, a Node.js/Express backend, and the OpenAI API to simulate a conversation with a specific personality.
+This project is a command-line AI agent that can help you with your coding tasks.
+It uses a "Chain of Thought" like process to understand your requests, break them down into smaller steps, and use a set of tools to accomplish them.

 ## Features

--   **Persona-Driven AI:** The AI's personality is shaped by a detailed system prompt.
--   **Client-Server Architecture:** A secure design where the frontend UI is separated from the backend logic and API key management.
--   **Chat History:** The application maintains the context of the conversation.
--   **Modern UI:** A clean, responsive chat interface built with React.
+-   **Agentic System:** A powerful agent that can reason and decide which tools to use to solve a problem.
+-   **Chain of Thought:** The agent follows a `START`, `THINK`, `TOOL`, `OBSERVE`, `OUTPUT` process, making its reasoning process transparent.
+-   **Rich Toolset:** A set of tools for file system operations, code generation, and command execution.
+-   **Interactive CLI:** An interactive command-line interface to interact with the agent.
+-   **Powered by OpenAI:** Uses the OpenAI API to understand natural language and generate code.

 ## Project Structure

-The project is divided into two main parts:
+The project is contained within the `code-assitant-backend/` directory.

--   `persona-backend/`: A Node.js Express server that handles API requests, communicates with the OpenAI API, and contains the core persona logic.
--   `persona-ui/`: A React application created with Create React App that provides the user interface.

 ---